FrancisVila/MFT_convert/content/en/docs/TransferCFT/concepts/Creating_transfers_Start_here/Model_and_Physical_file_concepts.md

 {
-    "title": "Model and physical file concepts",
+    "title": "Model and Physical file concepts",
     "linkTitle": "Model and physical file concepts",
     "weight": "250"
-}# <span id="Model_and_Physical_file_concepts"></span>Model and Physical file concepts

-This topic introduces the concepts of Model File Identifiers, IDF, and Physical Files.
+}This topic introduces the concepts of Model File Identifiers, IDF, and Physical Files.

 ### Types of transfers modes